Estimate Time12 min

 Whether your debt can help you advance your goals or not, you should have a payoff plan.
 If it's credit card debt, pay more than your monthly minimum.
 Look around for lower interest cards to shift your debt.
 And remember, think carefully about the impact of any debt you know you can't pay off.

 Two strategies to consider if you find your credit card debt is getting out of hand, for example, are the debt snowball and the debt avalanche methods.
-With the debt snowball, you pay off the smallest loan first and work your way up.
+With the debt snowball method, you pay off the smallest loan first and work your way up.
 (That way you can benefit from a feeling of accomplishment from watching your smallest debts disappear sooner.)
 The debt avalanche method is almost the opposite and involves tackling your highest interest rate loan first and working your way down.

 You can find out more about these approaches in Viewpoints: 2 strategies for paying down debt.